jakeuj/writerside/Writerside/topics/AI-Search-Service.md

       "@search.score": 0.03077651560306549,
       "HotelId": "1",
       "HotelName": "Secret Point Hotel",
-      "Description": "The hotel is ideally located on the main commercial artery of the city in the heart of New York.", "Category": "Boutique",
+      "Description": "The hotel is ideally located on the main ...", "Category": "Boutique",
       "Tags": [
         "pool",